 The Arvada Police Department recognizes that Lateral-Entry Candidates can bring advanced skills and work experience to our department.

-Interested out-of-state lateral candidates must have three years of experience to qualify for certification under Colorado POST regulations.
+Interested out-of-state lateral candidates must qualify for certification under Colorado POST regulations.

-Any current lateral law enforcement officers under Colorado POST may apply.
+Any current lateral law enforcement officers in Colorado may apply.